tu2-atmanand/task-board-docs/docs/6_Features/2_Task_Properties.md

 **Example:**
 A task marked as completed on **March 4, 2025, at 2:30 PM** means it was finished at that exact time.

+---

+## **Cancelled Date-time**

+---

+## **Depends on**

+---

+{: .new-title }
+> Announcement
+>
+> In future, you will be able to add your custom properties to your tasks.
+Following is the ticket for this feature : [tu2-atmanand/task-board#688](https://github.com/tu2-atmanand/Task-Board/issues/688).
+>
+> As well as, using this new feature, you should be able to decide whether you want date value or date-time value to each of your date related task properties.